kha-cloud/kha_cli/README.md

 # Kha Plugins CLI

 Kha Plugins CLI is a command-line tool for managing your work with multiple websites on KhaCloud based cloud services.
+Documentation for Plugins development can be found [here](https://docs.cyberocean.tn/kha-plugins/) in the near future.

 ## Requirements